tmylk/data-kata/validation/dbt/tasklist.md

 - [ ] Null values
   - how are null values marked in the CSV?
 It is NA word, not null
-  - use NULLIF to convert the columns to nulls
+  - use NULLIF to convert the FireplaceQu column to nulls if the text is NA.
+It is important to do it, as we mock the data in unit tests, and we need to know how to mock unit values correctly.
+I didn't do this step in my solution and ended up with a bug. :)

 - [ ] when loading into staging, check the data format rule that FireplaceQuality has to be one of 'Ex', 'Gd', 'TA', 'Fa', 'Po', null
-  - add the test to staging/schema.yml using dbt-expectations
+  - add the expect_column_values_to_be_in_set test to staging/schema.yml using dbt-expectations
-  - use 'NA' to denote null in the list
-  - check it passes using dbt test command
+  - run it using dbt test command
+  - do you see the errors? how does the test deal with null values?
+  - One suggest is to add to the test row_condition that the FireplaceQuality field is not null, and remove the null vaue from the valid set

 - [ ] First business rule.
 "If Fireplaces is greater than 0, then FireplaceQu is required."
 Don't load row into the houses prod table from staging stg_houses if the business rule is failed.
     - See a regression unit test for creating a valid house in staging, and then checking it is copied to prod table in tests/unit_tests.sql It is using the clever dbt-testing library from Equal Experts